4 Tips for Your Sophomore Year of High School

 How are you organizing your child’s school records?
 Do you have an attic full of loose papers or a file cabinet of labeled folders and binders for each child?
 Please share any tips you have for staying organized with academic records.

 During the spring and fall of every year, there are numerous college fairs.
 The national fairs are often strongly represented with colleges from around the US, while the local and regional fairs tend to have more colleges from your area.
 The more prestigious colleges may have alumni representatives at your local and regional fairs as well.
 Either way, given the large number of colleges represented at these fairs, families can feel overwhelmed by where to start.
+Knowing the right questions to ask at a college fair can help you navigate these events effectively.

 DAYS BEFORE THE COLLEGE FAIR